 H. S. Cross

 H. S. Cross was raised in Michigan and lived many years in New York City.
 She has taught grades 2-12, and many of her formative experiences involved being semi-lost in the countrysides of England, Ireland, and Scotland.
-She currently lives in Savannah on the Moon River.
+She currently lives in Savannah, Georgia.

 photograph of H.S.
 Cross